What are After-School Activities?

 6. Learning a new Language

 Learning a new language is a social skill.
 It benefits your kid in several ways.
-On average, 43% of the world population speaks two languages.
+On average, 43% of the world population speaks two or more languages.
 The rest of them speaks only one.

 Being bilingual lets you understand other cultures.
 Learning a third language will be easier, and give you a competitive advantage in your academics and work.